hophamlam/initial-ubuntu/README.md

 wget https://raw.githubusercontent.com/hophamlam/initial-server-hophamlam/main/initial-server-script.sh && bash ./initial-server-script.sh
 ```

-### Install new non-root user for a fresh server with ssh-key log in and disable root
+It will do apt update and upgrade, install git, clone jasonheecs repo (Install new non-root user for a fresh server with ssh-key log in and disable root).

-It will do apt update and upgrade, install git, clone jasonheecs repo.
 It will ask you:

-### Do you want to create a new non-root user (Recommended)
+**Do you want to create a new non-root user (Recommended)**

 ![create-new-non-root-user](image/create-new-non-root-user.jpg)